bitplane/schrodingers-rng/README.md

  * Confirm that flashes do appear in streamer after attaching it.
  * Confirm that your own observations match the observations in the CSV output
  * Confirm that the final output data matches your observations
- * Run it on a machine with no writable disks and no Internet connection, to ensure that you are the only person who can ever see the generated random sequence.
+ * Run it on a machine with no writable disks, Internet connection, network cards and inside a Faraday cage to ensure that you are the only person who has ever seen the generated random sequence.

 to-do
 -----